-An oil-water separator is a piece of equipment that separates oil and water mixtures into their individual components.
-Surface water that drains to a watercourse or underground waters is usually contaminated by oil, chemicals, or suspended solids which cause a serious environmental hazard.
-The Environment Regulators and Agencies provide guidelines for surface water disposal.
+An oil-water separator is a piece of static equipment that separates oil and water mixtures into their individual components.
+Surface water that drains into a watercourse or underground waters is usually contaminated by oil, chemicals, or suspended solids which cause a serious environmental hazard.
+Environment Regulators and Agencies provide guidelines for surface water disposal.

 How does Oil mix into the water?

 There are various means by which oil can get mixed with water.
 Some of these means are:

 - Effluent washing from vehicles and industrial processes.

 This water must be treated properly before discharging and the oil must be separated.